-Sewing cloth sanitary pads is nothing complicated.
-You just need a topper layer, absrobent core layer and a base layer of waterproof fabric.
+Sewing cloth sanitary pads are nothing complicated.
+You just need a topper layer, an absrobent core layer, and a base layer of waterproof fabric.

 But it is not as simple as that.
-In the olden days, women did use fabric and they had enough of it that the sanitary pads were discovered.
-It is a great invention and absolved a lot of discomfort and bad feeling associated with monthly bleeding.
+In the olden days, women did use fabric, and they had enough of it that sanitary pads were discovered.
+It is a great invention and absolved a lot of discomforts and bad feelings associated with monthly bleeding.
 Can you get the same feeling with a homemade pad?
 That is the million-dollar question.

 To answer this, you have to take some extra precautions in preparing the fabric and sewing it.
 Ease of use, comfort, washability and protection from leakage are the most important concerns in using cloth pads.
 Changing more often and using really absorbent layers inside are the way to go.

-Easily washability, comfort, easily dryable are all criteria when choosing fabric for making the pads.
-So ofcourse cotton, bamboo, and such natural fabrics are best.
-Never even think of synthetic materials for layers in touch with skin.
+Easily washable, comfort, and easily dryable are all criteria when choosing fabric for making the pads.
+So of course, cotton, bamboo, and such natural fabrics are best.
+Never even think of synthetic materials for layers in touch with the skin.